openstack/nova/api-guide/source/server_concepts.rst

 -  ``SHUTOFF``: The server was powered down by the user, either through the OpenStack Compute API or from within the server.
-For example, the user issued a ``shutdown -h`` command from within the server.
+For example, the user issued a :command:`shutdown -h` command from within the server.
    If the OpenStack Compute manager detects that the VM was powered down, it transitions the server to the SHUTOFF status.

 -  ``SOFT_DELETED``: The server is marked as deleted but will remain in the cloud for some configurable amount of time.
 While soft-deleted, an